Swing trading vs day trading is a big topic and is very debatable. Which is better?

 A good amount for a day trader to start trading forex should be around $500 to $1,000.
 While $1,500 is a better number for swing traders.

-Generally speaking though, swing traders are considered to be bigger earners, but that reason alone doesn’t mean that you should definitely become a swing trader.
+Generally speaking though, swing traders are considered to be bigger earners than day traders, but that reason alone doesn’t mean that you should definitely become a swing trader.

 In reality, it depends on how well you implement your strategy more than anything else.